Information on the use of the Astra Zeneca vaccine in the vaccination of people 65 and older

-The Public Health Agency of Sweden is recommending that Astra Zeneca’s COVID-19 vaccine should continue to be used in Sweden to protect people aged 65 and over from the disease known as COVID-19.
+The Public Health Agency of Sweden is recommending that Astra Zeneca’s COVID-19 vaccine should be used in Sweden to protect people aged 65 and over from the disease known as COVID-19.

-The Public Health Agency of Sweden has decided that Astra Zeneca’s vaccine against COVID-19 can continue to be used in Sweden to protect people aged 65 and over (people born in 1956 and earlier) from COVID-19.
+The Public Health Agency of Sweden has decided that Astra Zeneca’s vaccine Vaxzevria against COVID-19 can be used in Sweden to protect people aged 65 and over (people born in 1956 and earlier) from COVID-19.

 The decision to resume the use of the vaccine is based on the opinion of the European Medicines Agency (EMA) and consultations with experts in both Sweden and other countries.

-Following its investigation, the EMA has concluded that there is no increase in blood clots among vaccinated people.
 In Europe, 20 million doses of the Astra Zeneca vaccine have been administered.
 The vaccine provides very good protection against severe COVID-19.
-Assessment of the vaccine has determine that it reduces the risk of infection and helps reduce the spread of COVID-19 in society.
+Assessment of the vaccine has determined that it reduces the risk of infection and helps reduce the spread of COVID-19 in society.

 Vaccination protects against disease